 10. Create a context-level data flow diagram for the Employee Benefit system in Problem 7.
 Make any assumptions about the data to and from the central process.
-Do you find this to be better or not as good at explaining the system to Alice than the use case and use case scenarios?
+Do you find this to be better or not as good as explaining the system to Alice than the use case and use case scenarios?

-The solution is on the next page.
+The solution follows.